HAGTHORPE PRISON: Large correctional facility located on a “Floating Rock” in the eastern reaches of Brindval.

 HOLT OF THE MOUNTAIN: (03347ex-00134ex): Cyan hero of Vith lore, Holt is notable for being one of the few Vith heroes who, apparently, had no Gifts—all of his deeds and exploits were accomplished using technology or simply his wits.

 In the northern reaches, there was a Haitathe of fearsome reputation named Rachina, who lived atop towering Mt Vith.
 Occasionally, Rachina would come down from the mountain and raid Vith villages, stealing people and eating them.
 Every year Rachina took more and more people, loudly boasting that none could stop her.
 Many Gifted Vith heroes climbed to the top of Mt Vith, to face Rachina, never to be seen again.
 A carpenter’s boy from the village of Shirster Point, Holt, was visited in his sleep by an entity claiming to be the Elder Merian.
 Merian told Holt to look for her star and follow her road.
-She also told him that Rachina could be beaten, not by force of arms, but by great guile.
+In a place called Westwood she also told him that Rachina could be beaten, not by force of arms, but by great guile.
 The next day, Holt saw a strange star in the sky that nobody else could see.
 He followed it and found himself in the lair of Rachina.
 He freed the villagers whom Rachina was planning to devour and, in their place, put dolls crafted from the villager’s hair.
 Following Merian’s road, Holt led the villagers to freedom, while Rachina devoured the dolls left in the cages.
 The last doll had no hair and Rachina discovered she had been tricked.
 In a rage she descended the mountain and demanded the entire village as tribute for her inconvenience.
 Quaking in fear, no heroes in the village dared to face Rachina.